 - Lemonade – Homemade or store-bought will work.
 I just used my favorite store-bought lemonade – Simply Lemonade – because it is not overly sweet and as close to homemade lemonade as you can get.

-- Freeze Dried Strawberries – These are totally optional.
-The freeze-dried strawberries are used for the rim of the glasses.
+- Freeze Dried Strawberries – These are totally optional, but make a tasty addition to the rim of the glass.

 - Granulated Sugar – Also, totally optional.
 The sugar is combined with the freeze-dried strawberries for the glass rims.
 The sugar gives a nice texture – and sweetness!